hashicorp/terraform/website/docs/plugins/provider.html.md

       Terraform guarantees that an existing ID will be set.
 This ID should be used to look up the resource.
 Any remote data should be updated into the local data. **No changes to the remote resource are to be made.**
+      If the resource is no longer present, calling `SetId` with an empty string will signal its removal.

   * `Update` - This is called to update properties of an existing resource.
       Terraform guarantees that an existing ID will be set.
 Additionally,